dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

     - [Using pointers to access struct members](#using-pointers-to-access-struct-members)

 # Whiteboard C Programming
 Are you considering job roles like software reverse engineer, embedded software developer, or vulnerability researcher?
 Well, chances are they'll expect you to be comfortable in C programming.
-Nobody wants extra variables in their codebase, so let's talk about pointers!
+Nobody wants to use extra memory, so let's talk about pointers!

 ![Alt Text](https://github.com/dilldylanpickle/dilldylanpickle.github.io/raw/main/GIFs/who-knew-this-guy.gif)